Spectacular Celebrity Engagement Rings of 2013:

-Evelyn Lozada posted this picture of her 14.5 carat, emerald cut diamond engagement ring on Instagram.
+Evelyn Lozada posted this picture of her 14.5 carats, emerald cut diamond engagement ring on Instagram.
 The diamond ring reportedly cost 1.4 million dollars.
 That’s 1.4 million dollars!

-I’m sure that this is something which the custom jewelry design division of Brian Gavin or another custom jeweler could pull off.
-However it is minor differences such as these that distinguish an engagement ring.
+I’m sure that this is something that the custom jewelry design division of Brian Gavin or another custom jeweler could pull off.
+However, it is minor differences such as these that distinguish an engagement ring.
 Celebrity engagement rings should be seen as ideas for inspiration, there is no reason to copy them down to the last detail.

 According to various reports, the emerald cut diamond center stone weighs six carats and cost a whopping half million dollars.
 I found this 5.18 carat, F-color, Internally Flawless emerald cut diamond from Brian Gavin for just a little more than $350K and the Truth setting can be customized to fit.
 In the event that you’re working with a more modest budget, we can run a fresh search for additional options.
 Oh man, I almost managed to write that last sentence with a straight face!

 Kaley Cuoco posted this picture of her 2.5 carat engagement ring on her Twitter account.
 It is reportedly a square brilliant-cut diamond, which is a term commonly used to describe a princess cut diamond.
 However, the diamond looks more like a cushion cut diamond in the picture.
 The ring shank appears to be covered with pavé set diamonds.
 I think it’s kind of cool how Kaley wears her ring with all those fashion bracelets.
 She really seems to pull it off too!